 The Delaware Contemporary’s 26 JP MorganChase Artist Studios form a collaborative community of artists.
-Studios are accessible to the public by appointment and during our extended hours on first Friday Art Loops, and all studio artists exhibit annually in the Hatch Gallery.
+Studios are accessible to the public by appointment and during our extended hours on first Friday Art Loops, and all studio artists have the opportunity to exhibit annually in the Hatch Gallery.
+If you are interested in becoming a studio artist, please contact us at firstname.lastname@example.org with a subject line "Studio Rental".

 "We move through rooms unseeing; doorways bring light which transforms the ordinary into a chamber of memory or desired sensation."